 Our fourth stop was in Bentota, which is a beach town.
 The beach at the place where we stayed was absolutely neat and clean and hence very inviting.
 The day was the two days before the full moon day, it was amazing to see the sun setting in the sea and moon rising in the sky, something I thought I would be able to see only in Kanyakumari.

 The final halt was at Colombo, and we were repeatedly told that Colombo is a shopper’s delight and we must shop for lots of clothes there.
-But incidentally, we reached there on Sunday and Monday being a full moon day was a holiday.
+But incidentally, we reached there on Sunday.
+Monday a full moon day was a holiday.
 So all the markets were closed and we could manage to save a lot of money by not shopping.
 We loved the hotel that we stayed in.
-It was the first hotel in Colombo, having a harbor on one side and president’s house on the other.
+It was the first hotel in Colombo, having a harbor on one side and the president’s house on the other.
 Dinner at Harbor room, with a live band playing, was a total ‘Paisa Vasool’, especially with not many people around.

 During our road travel across Sri Lanka, we saw various places like Wood Carving workshop.
 Where the popular Sri Lankan masks are carved and painted with natural colors.
 A batik factory which was awfully expensive, a gems/stone cutting factory with a model showing the mines and a video on mining of precious stones.
-A ceramics factory, a tea garden and a tea factory and bought some high-grown tea.
+A ceramics factory, a tea garden, and a tea factory and bought some high-grown tea.
 Spice garden which nicely displayed all the spices and sold them at atrocious prices.

 Overall exploring Sri Lanka was an interesting trip.
 Now, need to zero down the next country that I want to see sometime next year…

-Recommend you to read following Travel Blogs.
+Recommend you to read the following Travel Blogs.